Diversifying clinical trials, a key piece of health equity

 During her clinical rotation in the oncology wards, Dr. Garcia-Jimenez says, she encountered Latinas in their 30s with stage 4 breast cancer.

 “Things like that shouldn’t be happening because we have an infrastructure for mammograms and education, but so many of these patients have other things going on.”

 Housing, immigration status, health insurance, income, language barriers, culture and employment all affect health care outcomes, particularly for underserved and underrepresented racial and ethnic minorities, she says.

-Dr. Garcia-Jimenez is certain that through community engagement and by bringing trials to people where they are at, more oncologists will be able to address historical myths, misconceptions and fears about clinical trial participation.
+Dr. Garcia-Jimenez says she is certain that through community engagement and by bringing trials to people where they are, more oncologists will be able to address historical myths, misconceptions and fears about clinical trial participation.
 Common myths include the idea that clinical trial participants are “guinea pigs” who lack say in their participation, and that clinical trials aren’t helpful to patients overall.

 Strategies to dispel myths and improve diversity include increasing patient awareness and understanding of clinical trials as well as opportunities to participate, providing information in different languages and factoring in the social determinants of health (SDOH), such as ensuring patients have access to transportation to get them to their appointments.

 “Historically, the medical field has not necessarily approached racial/ethnic minority communities with the respect and the transparency that all human beings deserve and now we're left with having to bridge that gap,” she says.